 Acne is a common skin condition featuring pimples outbreaks on the body and facial skin.
 Many people develop acne on the chest, shoulders and back, which can sometimes be the first inkling to the emergence of more severe forms of acne.
 The severe forms of acne are painful and can only be treated with drugs under the supervision of a dermatologist.

 Despite recent scientific investigations, researchers are still in the dark about what causes body acne.
-You best option is to avoid anything that could cause or worsen your acne.
-Keep your facial and body skin clean every day and be careful not to trigger acne or rashes by wearing very tight clothing or heavy backpacks.
-If you feel your clothing, backpack or purse is causing you skin problems, then start thinking about alternatives.
+Your best option is to avoid anything that could cause or worsen your acne.
+Keep your facial and body skin clean every day, and be careful not to trigger acne or rashes by wearing very tight clothing or heavy backpacks.
+If you feel your clothing, backpack or purse is causing your skin problems, then start thinking about alternatives.

 Women and Acne

-Men and women are very different creatures when it comes to hormones and the entire system of psychological and physical effects deriving from it.
+Men and women are entirely unique creatures when it comes to hormones and the entire system of psychological and physical effects deriving from it.
 One good example for this statement is acne.
 The accelerated hormonal development in boys almost always results in acne, but this is not the case for girls.
-Women often develop acne for the first time in their 20s or even later.
+Women often develop acne for the first time in their 20s, or even later.